facelessuser/wcmatch/docs/src/markdown/pathlib.md

 #### `pathlib.NEGATE, pathlib.N` {: #negate}

 `NEGATE` causes patterns that start with `!` to be treated as exclusion patterns.
-A pattern of `!*.py` would match any file but Python files.
+A pattern of `!*.py` would exclude any Python files.
 Exclusion patterns cannot be used by themselves though, and must be paired with a normal, inclusion pattern, either by utilizing the [`SPLIT`](#split) flag, or providing multiple patterns in a list.
 Assuming the [`SPLIT`](#split) flag, this means using it in a pattern such as `inclusion|!exclusion`.

 If it is desired, you can force exclusion patterns, when no inclusion pattern is provided, to assume all files match unless the file matches the excluded pattern.
 This is done with the [`NEGATEALL`](#negateall) flag.

+`NEGATE` enables [`DOTGLOB`](#dotglob) in all exclude patterns, this cannot be disabled.
+This will not affect the inclusion patterns.

 #### `pathlib.NEGATEALL, pathlib.A` {: #negateall}